TileDB-Inc/TileDB-CF-Py/SPECIFICATION.md

 * **Data dimension**: Any TileDB dimension that is not an index dimension.
 * **Dataspace name**: The name of an attribute or dimension stripped of an optional suffix of `.index` or `.data`.

+### CF Dataspace

-#### Requirements for Dimensions
+#### Requirements for Attributes and Dimensions

-1. All dimension must be named (no anonymous dimensions).
+1. All attributes and dimension must be named (there must not be any anonymous attributes or dimensions).
 2. All dimensions that share a name must have the same domain and data type.
-3. An index dimension may optionally end in the suffix `.index`.
-4. A data dimension may optionally end in the suffix `.data`.
-5. All data dimensions must have an axis label that maps an index dimension with the same dataspace name as the data dimension to an attribute with the same full name and data type as the data dimension.
+3. All attributes must have a unique dataspace name.
+4. If an attribute and data dimension share the same dataspace name, they must share the same full name and data type.

-#### Requirements for Attributes

-1. All attributes must be named (no anonymous attributes).
-2. All attributes must have unique dataspace names.
-3. An index dimension may optionally end in the suffix `.index`.
-4. Attributes may optionally end in the suffix `.index` or `.data`.

 #### Requirements for Metadata

 1. Group metadata is stored in a special metadata array named `__tiledb_group` inside the TileDB group.
 2. Attribute metadata is stored in the array the attribute is in using the prefix `__tiledb_attr.{attr_name}.` for the attribute key where `{attr_name}` is the full name of the attribute.
 3. If the metadata key `_FillValue` exists for an attribute; it must have the same value as the fill value for the attribute.

+### Indexable CF Dataspace

+A CF Dataspace is said to be indexable if it satisfies all requirements of a CF Dataspace along with the following condition:

+* All data dimensions must have an axis label that maps an index dimension with the same dataspace name as the data dimension to an attribute with the same full name and data type as the data dimension.

 ## Compatibility with the NetCDF Data Model